 Unless you live alone and are completely unaware of your sleepwalking, chances are you'll make the diagnosis of sleepwalking for yourself.
 If your child sleepwalks, you'll know it.

-Your doctor may do a physical or psychological exam to identify any conditions that may be confused with sleepwalking, such as a seizure disorder or panic attacks.
+Your doctor may do a physical or psychological exam to identify any conditions that may be confused with sleepwalking, such as nighttime seizures, other sleep disorders or panic attacks.
 In some cases, a sleep study in an overnight sleep lab may be recommended.

 Your doctor will review the information to determine whether you have any sleep disorders.

 Jul.
 31, 2014

 - Sleep-wake disorders.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
 Accessed April 29, 2014.

 - Carter KA, et al. Common sleep disorders in children.
 American Family Physician.
 2014;89:368.

 - Sleep-wake disorders.
 American Psychiatric Association. http://www.dsm5.org/Pages/Default.aspx.
 Accessed April 30, 2014.

 - National sleep disorders research plan.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/prof/sleep/res_plan/section5/section5f.html.
 Accessed April 30, 2014.

 - Sleepwalking.
 National Sleep Foundation. http://sleepfoundation.org/sleep-disorders-problems/abnormal-sleep-behaviors/sleepwalking/page/0%2C1/.
 Accessed April 30, 2014.